defenseunicorns/uds-package-dubbd/aws/README.md

 ## Prerequisites

 - Zarf CLI installed locally.
-Minimum version of `v0.27.1`
+Minimum version of `v0.29.0`
 - AWS EKS cluster -- K8s v1.26+
 - AWS EKS cluster has Zarf init package deployed (with `git-server` component)
 - Local K8s context is pointing to the above cluster
 - Existing AWS S3 bucket with a Terraform state file present and AWS DynamoDB table for state locking
+- Existing AWS S3 bucket with KMS key and IRSA for Loki logs
+- Existing AWS S3 bucket with KMS key and IRSA for Velero backups
-- AWS Route53 hosted DNS zone (matching the `domain` that will be used in the DUBBD-AWS configuration)
+- AWS Route53 IRSA and hosted DNS zone (matching the `domain` that will be used in the DUBBD-AWS configuration)
 - A `~/.docker/config.json` file.
 Zarf [currently requires this](https://github.com/defenseunicorns/zarf/issues/1795) to deploy from an OCI registry

 ## Build the package (optional)

 This section describes how to build a DUBBD-AWS package locally.
 If you just want to deploy DUBBD-AWS skip this step!

 ```bash